alebgz-91/queens/README.md

 ## Key ideas (at a glance)

-- **Read from GOB.UK**: data are sourced directly from the official source, ensuring consistency with the publicly available version.
+- **Read from GOV.UK**: data are sourced directly from the official source, ensuring consistency with the publicly available version.
 - **RAW → PROD**: raw ingests are versioned; staging creates a consistent **snapshot** per table in `*_prod`.
 - **Strict validation**: schema and dtypes enforced; duplicates rejected; metadata (`_metadata`) is rebuilt on stage.
 - **Queryable API**: `/data/{collection}` with **JSON filters** (flat or nested, `$or` supported), cursor pagination by `rowid`.